kjkasi/EasyNetQWiki/Documentation/Connecting-with-SSL.md

-Connecting via SSL is already possible with EasyNetQ.
+Connecting via SSL is possible with EasyNetQ.
+This guide, by Gordon Coulter was originally written in reply to a raised issue.

 Firstly, you have to follow the steps at https://www.rabbitmq.com/ssl.html carefully.
 I spent a lot of time trying to get the openssl part working and then a lot more time getting it working the way I needed it and not just the canned demo.